ikarus-project/ikarus/docs/website/01_theory/feRequirements.md

 They are a way to communicate the requested results to the finite elements.

 ## Construction
-Similar to above the construction is as follow:
+Similar to above the construction is as follows:
 ```cpp linenums="1"
 ResultRequirements resultRequirements = Ikarus::ResultRequirementsBuilder()
         .insertGlobalSolution(FESolutions::displacement, d)